-The primary difference between purifier and clarifier centrifuge is that a purifier separates a liquid from another liquid and solids simultaneously.
-Therefore a purifier is a three-phase separator.
+The primary difference between purifier and clarifier centrifuge is that a purifier separates one liquid from another liquid and solids simultaneously.
+Therefore, a purifier is a three-phase separator.
 A clarifier centrifuge separates a liquid from solids, which is also known as two-phase separation.

 This illustrated article explains the technical differences between these two types of disc-stack centrifuges.

 A purifier is a disc-stack centrifuge that separates one liquid from another liquid and solid particles (if any).
 A purifier centrifuge is capable of continuously separating two liquid phases and one solid phase.

 The illustration below shows the bowl cross-section of a purifier centrifuge.
 The incoming process fluid enters the disc stack through the hole in the distributor.
 The corresponding holes on the bowl discs line up and create a vertical passage for the process liquid.

 As it passes through the discs, the centrifugal force causes the solids to move towards the bowl periphery.
 The solids being the heaviest, accumulate in the sludge space at the outer edge of the bowl.